Improving home care pricing information

 The Schedule has been developed following extensive consultation with senior Australians and their families, home care providers, consumer representatives and peak bodies.

-By 1 July 2019, providers must also publish their full price list i.e. pricing information about all the services and costs that may be charged either by website link or through publishing a document.
+By 1 July 2019, providers must also publish their full price list i.e. all pricing information in the schedule as well as information about all the services and costs the provider offers.
+Providers must do this via either:

 Home Care Providers will also be required to undertake the following for new clients from 1 July 2019, and for existing clients, before 1 July 2020: